apsdehal/Shortest-Adversarial-Path-Architecture/README.md

 You can check the test clients in [test-clients](test-clients/) folder.

-**Note**: Architecture is a work in progress and will be thorougly tested and fully completed by the night of competition.
+**Note**: Architecture is a work in progress and will be thorougly tested and completed by the night of competition.

 If you find any issues, please feel free to open them using Github issues.

+## Sending the code

+Your code should be organized in folder which should contain two bash files named as `your_team_name_player` and `your_team_name_adversary`.
+Put all your files in this folder and name it as `your_team_name`.
+These bash files should take in as first argument a port number and accordingly call your program to connect on that port number.
+If not passed it should take default as 5000.
+Give your bash files executable permissions.